Making Electricity, Energy & Safety Easier to Teach

 About The Client

-BC Hydro is a crown corporation providing clean electricity throughout British Columbia, Canada
+BC Hydro is a crown corporation providing clean electricity throughout the province of British Columbia, Canada

-To rebuild their digital product (formerly called FirstWave), which provides electricity- and energy-related resources for educators
+To rebuild their digital product (previously FirstWave), which provides electricity and energy resources for educators

-A future-proof platform, overall increase in user retention and engagement, a more cohesive blog strategy for stakeholders
+A future-proof platform, increase in user retention and engagement, and an improved content strategy

-Provided an autonomous remote assessment feature, saved the valuable time of educators
+An autonomous, remote-friendly assessment feature, and saved the valuable time of educators

 BC Hydro's Power Smart for Schools (PSFS) is a digital education hub.
 PSFS provides resources and curriculum-friendly activities (including quizzes, games, and videos) related to topics in conservation, electricity, energy, safety, and sustainability for students from K to 12.
 Designing for children’s education is playful, approachable, and dynamic.
 Through user research we also learned that teachers want reliable, accessible resources that meet curriculum requirements.
 We blended these aspects together to develop the robust PSFS platform it is today.